amd/esmi_ib_library/docs/README.md

-# EPYC™ System Management Interface (E-SMI) Library
+# EPYC™ System Management Interface (E-SMI) In-band Library

-The EPYC™ System Management Interface Library, or E-SMI library, is part of the EPYC™ System Management Inband software stack.
+The EPYC™ System Management Interface In-band Library, or E-SMI library, is part of the EPYC™ System Management Inband software stack.
 It is a C library for Linux that provides a user space interface to monitor and control the CPU's Power, Energy and Performance.

 # Important note about Versioning and Backward Compatibility
 The E-SMI library is currently under development, and therefore subject to change at the API level.
 The intention is to keep the API as stable as possible while in development, but in some cases we may need to break backwards compatibility in order to achieve future stability and usability.
 Following Semantic Versioning rules, while the E-SMI library is in a high state of change, the major version will remain 0, and achieving backward compatibility may not be possible.